 Income Taxes - The WVIMB is a public corporation organized under laws of the State of West Virginia and exempt from U.S. federal and state taxation.
-Accordingly, no provision for U.S. federal or state income taxes is required as of July 31, 2023.
+Accordingly, no provision for U.S. federal or state income taxes is required as of October 31, 2023.

 In certain foreign countries, the Pool's interest income and capital gains may be taxable.
 Taxes on interest income are generally withheld from the payments and as a result there is no provision recorded for these taxes.
 In certain cases, there may be a full or partial reclaim available for the withheld taxes.
 Capital gains taxes, if any, on sales of securities may be assessed and paid concurrent with the sale or upon the filing of a return with the taxing authority.
-In countries where the WVIMB is liable for capital gains taxes, the WVIMB will estimate and accrue a capital gains tax liability for unrealized gains on securities held in such countries.
-The outstanding reclaims and accrued capital gains taxes, when applicable, are reported on the Statement of Net Position.
+In countries where the WVIMB is liable for capital gains taxes, the WVIMB will estimate and accrue a capital gains taxes, when applicable, are reported on the Statement of Net Position.
 Interest income is reported net of non-reclaimable taxes withheld on the Statement of Changes in Net Position.
 The net increase (decrease) in fair value of investments is reported net of capital gains taxes on the Statement of Changes in Net Position.